nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `clear` deletes all internship applications in InTrack.
 You may wish to use this to remove all the sample data in InTrack.

 <div markdown="block" class="alert alert-warning">
-:warning:`clear` CANNOT BE REVERSED OR UNDONE!
+:warning: `clear` CANNOT BE REVERSED OR UNDONE!
 Be sure that you wish to remove all existing data before entering the command.
-:warning:
 </div>

 Format: `clear`

 ### Finding internship applications by company name : `findc`

-Finds internship applications which has company name containing any of the given keywords.
+Finds internship applications with company names containing any of the given keywords.

 Format: `findc KEYWORD [MORE_KEYWORDS]...`